The digital world is advancing with growing momentum which is having a massive impact on data centres and energy consumption.

 If we’re going to get into the nitty gritty of it all, a good place to start is by looking at the cost to power one rack in a data centre.
 Generally speaking, the power consumption is about 7kW, depending on location and configuration.
 Well over half of US data centres experience power densities of around 15kW per rack during higher peak demands, and it isn’t unheard of when some data centres hit over 20kW a rack.

-If we compare these US stats with current 2022 electricity prices in the UK of £6.77 per kW per day, we’re looking at costs of £17,000 for a 7kW rack up to £49,000 for a 20kW rack per year.
-And in some London colocations, the cost of a full rack at around 3.5 – 4kW can be anything up to £21,000.
+Comparing these US statistics with the updated 2024 electricity prices in the UK of £7.40 per kW per day, we observe an increase in costs.
+For a 7kW rack, the annual expenses rise to approximately £18,200, while for a 20kW rack, they escalate to around £52,600 per year.
+Particularly in certain London colocations, the expenditure for a full rack, typically around 3.5 – 4kW, can soar up to £23,100.

 Some businesses, like Thrive, are making attempts at reducing energy costs, with their colocation data centre allowing customers to use its buying power with energy suppliers to keep costs down, as well as investing in greener cooling.